 - Decide on a strategy for fault handling.
-Consistency in fault handling should be the same with respect to critically similar parts. - Use a multi-tiered approach of fault prevention, fault detection and fault reaction.. - Unambiguously describe the failure modes of each possibly failing task as fail-stop, fail-safe, fail-secure, or fail-soft as explained in 6.37.3. - System-defined components that assist in uniformity of fault handling should be used when available.
-For one example, designing a "runtime constraint handler" (as described in Annex K of 9899:2012 [4]) permits the application to intercept various erroneous situations and perform one consistent response, such as flushing a previous transaction and re-starting at the next one. - When there are multiple tasks, a fault-handling policy should be specified whereby a task may - Halt, and keep its resources available for other tasks (perhaps permitting restarting of the faulting task). - Halt, and release its resources (perhaps to allow other tasks to use the resources so freed, or to allow a recreation of the task). - Halt, and signal the rest of the program to likewise halt.
+Consistency in fault handling should be the same with respect to critically similar parts. - Use a multi-tiered approach of fault prevention, fault detection and fault reaction. - Unambiguously describe the failure modes of each possibly failing task as fail-stop, fail-safe, fail-secure, or fail-soft as explained in 6.37.1. - Always validate incoming data.
+Validate computed results at strategic points to discover value failures.
+See also pre- and postconditions in << reference to BLP, Liskov>>. - Use environment- or language-provided means to stop tasks that substantially exceed deadlines. - Always prepare for the possibility that a service does not return with a requested result in due time. - Keep fault handling simple.
+If in doubt, decide for a lesser level of fault tolerance. - In the case of continued execution, make sure that any corrupted variables of the program state have been corrected to an actual and correct or at least safe value. - System-defined components that assist in uniformity of fault handling should be used when available.
+For one example, designing a "runtime constraint handler" (as described in Annex K of 9899:2012 [4]) permits the application to intercept various erroneous situations and perform one consistent response, such as flushing a previous transaction and re-starting at the next one.
+(Move to Part 3??)